ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 and using a typical summation for aggregating the losses, $$\cL(f,\cD)  = 0.2$$.

-Now we take some perturbed model $\tf$, and it results in losses
+Now we take some perturbed or alternate model $\tf$, and it results in losses

-$$ l(\tf,1) = -4,\ l(\tf,2) = 4.2. $$
+$$ l(\tf,1) = -2.9,\ l(\tf,2) = 3.1. $$

-Using the aggregate above we'll clearly get the same value, and conclude that the change in model did nothing!
+Using the aggregate above we'll get the same value, and conclude that the change in model did nothing!

-Okay, obviously combining losses in this way is not the right thing to do.
+Obviously combining losses in this way is not the right thing to do.
 In classical statistics, this is related to Simpson's Paradox, where we have _correlated samples_.
 We need to account for the fact that each computed loss corresponds to the function taking a specific input: the samples are not interchangeable when comparing measures (stats: random effects).

 Great, so the next thing we do is break up the $\cL$ differences by sample and instead look at the aggregate _differences_:

 $$ \sum_{i} \left(l(f,i) - l(\tf,i) \right) $$

-With this simple difference we still kind of have the same problem!
-The difference has simply been distributed, and the above example results in the same conclusion.
+We still have the same problem!
+The difference has only been distributed, and the above example results in the same conclusion.
 Ok, but we never look at the simple difference right?
 We should use the absolute difference, or sometimes equivalently, the squared difference.

 $$ \sum_{i} \left(l(f,i) - l(\tf,i) \right)^2 $$

-This solves all of the above problems!
+This does it!
 With only positive measures of "difference", the aggregation can't lead to cancellation, and any differences for each sample will be effectively accounted for in this final measure.

-#### Can we write this as a function of the aggregate losses?
-Let's try this using linearity of expectations.
-The expectation and sum are roughly interchangeable in this case, where our distribution is over our entire dataset $i\in \cD$.
+We can also see this effect using linearity of expectations.
+If we take our distribution over the entire dataset $i\in \cD$.

 $$\begin{aligned}
 \EE_i\left[ \left(l(f,i) - l(\tf,i) \right)^2\right] &= \EE_i \left[l(f,i)^2 - 2l(f,i)l(\tf,i) + l(\tf,i)^2 \right] \\